leandroheffes24/leandroheffes24/README.md

 <h1 align="center">Hi 👋, I'm Leandro Heffes</h1>
 <h3 align="center">A web developer with front-end orientation</h3>

-- 🔭 I’m currently working on [my new portfolio💼](https://github.com/leandroheffes24/new-portfolio)
+- 🔭 I’m currently working on [Künverclau💼](https://github.com/leandroheffes24/k-nverclau)

 - 🌱 I’m currently learning **Next.js**

 - 👯 I am looking to work on **a professional project or company**

-- 👨‍💻 All of my projects are available at [leandroheffes.com.ar](https://leandroheffes.com.ar)
+- 👨‍💻 All of my projects are available at [my portfolio](https://leandroheffes.com.ar)

 - 📫 How to reach me **leandroheffes2408@gmail.com**